 Adding Files To Storage

-Container Service documentation on moving files to or from persistent storage is available here.
+Container Service documentation on moving files to or from persistent storage is located here.